-- 1. The current economic condition remains stable but, certain economic factors are still expected to affect the Group's revenue from operations. - 2.
+- 1. The current economic condition remains stable but, certain economic factors are still expected to affect the Group's revenue from operations.
+Such factors include the implementation of K-12 and possible competition from tuition-free State Universities and Colleges. - 2.
 There are no known events that would result in any default or acceleration of an obligation. - 3.
 There are no known events that will trigger direct or contingent financial obligation that may be material to the Group. - 4.
 There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Group with unconsolidated entities or other persons which are created during the reporting period. - 5.
 The Group does not foresee any cash flow or liquidity problem in the next 12 months immediately following the report date.
 The Group and each of the component entities can easily meet all its commitments with its present reserves and expected earnings. - 6.
 There are no significant elements of income or loss from continuing operations. - 7.
 There are no Sales of Unregistered or Exempt Securities including Recent Issuance of Securities Constituting an Exempt Transaction. - 8.
 FEU Makati Campus, which was opened in June 2010 and strategically located at the heart of the Makati Central Business District, continues to offer undergraduate business courses.
 Further, FEU Makati offers graduate programs for business and also houses FEU's Institute of Law.